Application Gateway configuration overview

 Use for app service

-This is a UI shortcut that selects the two required settings for the Azure App Service back end.
-It enables pick host name from back-end address, and it creates a new custom probe.
+This is a UI only shortcut that selects the two required settings for the Azure App Service back end.
+It enables pick host name from back-end address, and it creates a new custom probe if you don't have one already.
 (For more information, see the Pick host name from back-end address setting section of this article.)
 A new probe is created, and the probe header is picked from the back-end member’s address.

 Use custom probe